-- a) In enterprises where holidays are initiated successively, an employee who has not been fully employed in the previous year of accrual, may claim holiday days reduced in relation to the smaller holiday payment. - b) If the employee is entitled to three weeks' holiday or less, it must be given and taken in a consecutive period between 1 May and 30 September (holiday period) or at another time as agreed between the employer and the relevant employee - within the holiday year.
+- a) In enterprises where holidays are initiated successively, an employee who has not been fully employed during the previous qualifying year, may claim holiday days reduced in relation to the reduced holiday payment. - b) If the employee is entitled to three weeks' holiday or less, it must be given and taken in a consecutive period between 1 May and 30 September (holiday period) or at another time as agreed between the employer and the relevant employee within the holiday year.

 Holiday in the first two weeks of the holiday period should as far as possible be allocated to employees wishing to take their holiday at this time.
-If the employee is entitled to more than three weeks' holiday, the holidays exceeding three weeks must also be taken in a consecutive period, but may be taken outside of the holiday period.
+If the employee is entitled to more than three weeks' holiday, the holidays exceeding three weeks must also be taken in a consecutive period but may be taken outside of the holiday period.
 However, the taking of single holidays may be agreed with employees locally.

 - c) The part of the holiday mentioned in The Danish Holiday Act 14(1) can, if a local agreement is made on this e.g. between the individual employee and the employer , take place outside the period of 1 May to 30 September (holiday period). - d) If an employee wishes to take more holidays than those to which he or she is entitled under the Act, such wish may be accommodated, and an agreement must be made before the start of the holiday.
-The employee will not receive wages during such additional holidays. - e) If an employee is called up for military service during the holiday period, he must notify his employer no later than three months before the start of military service in order to ensure that the issue of holiday may be settled before the employee leaves the enterprise. - f) Employees who are fully or partly unable to take their holidays due to military service, sickness, birth, commitment to one of the institutions of the prison service or other preventive detention, start-up of self-employment or work at home are entitled to receive holiday allowance without taking their holiday after the end of the holiday period but before the end of the holiday year. - g) If holidays are taken for a full week, the holiday begins at the start of normal working hours on the first normal working day after the end of the holiday.
+The employee will not receive wages during such additional holidays. - e) If an employee is called up for military service during the holiday period, he must notify his employer no later than three months before the start of military service in order to ensure that the issue of holiday may be settled before the employee leaves the enterprise. - f) Employees who are fully or partly unable to take their holidays due to military service, sickness, maternity, commitment to one of the institutions of the prison service or other preventive detention, start-up of self-employment or work at home are entitled to have holiday allowance after the expiry of the holiday entitlement period transferred to the subsequent holiday period pursuant to the provisions of the Holidays with Pay Act.
+In case of the termination of the employment relation, not used holiday can be paid out upon resignation. - g) If holidays are taken for a full week, the holiday begins at the start of normal working hours on the first normal working day after the end of the holiday.